Sapogoha/ra-8-hook/README.md

 `useJsonFetch` is a custom hook that helps to make http-requests using `fetch`

-Thats how you suppose to use `useJsonFetch`.
+That is how you suppose to use `useJsonFetch`.

 ```javascript
 const [data, loading, error] = useJsonFetch(url, opts);